VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

     	Defines defines max number of timeseries to be flushed at once (default 1000) -remoteWrite.maxQueueSize int
-    	Defines the max number of pending datapoints to remote write endpoint (default 100000) -remoteWrite.tlsCAFile string
+    	Defines the max number of pending datapoints to remote write endpoint (default 100000) -remoteWrite.oauth2.clientID string
+    	Optional OAuth2 clientID to use for -remoteWrite.url.
+  -remoteWrite.oauth2.clientSecret string
+    	Optional OAuth2 clientSecret to use for -remoteWrite.url.
+  -remoteWrite.oauth2.clientSecretFile string
+    	Optional OAuth2 clientSecretFile to use for -remoteWrite.url.
+  -remoteWrite.oauth2.scopes string
+    	Optional OAuth2 scopes to use for -notifier.url.
+Scopes must be delimited by ';'.
+  -remoteWrite.oauth2.tokenUrl string
+    	Optional OAuth2 tokenURL to use for -notifier.url.
+  -remoteWrite.tlsCAFile string
     	Optional path to TLS CA file to use for verifying connections to -remoteWrite.url.
 By default system CA is used -remoteWrite.tlsCertFile string